Language Translation

 Opioid Settlement

-The Office of Drug Prevention, Treatment, and Enforcement, in partnership with the Indiana Family and Social Services Administration - Division of Mental Health and Addiction and the Indiana Department of Health, has developed a framework for how the State of Indiana plans to use the state's 35% appropriation for abatement from the National Opioid Settlement with distributors McKesson, Cardinal Health and AmerisourceBergen and manufacturer Janssen Pharmaceuticals, Inc. and its parent company Johnson & Johnson.
-House Enrolled Act 1193, passed by the Indiana General Assembly and signed by Governor Eric J. Holcomb in March 2022, creates a 50/50 state and local split and defines the intensity metrics on how much money each locality will receive.
+The Office of Drug Prevention, Treatment, and Enforcement in partnership with the Indiana Family and Social Services Administration (FSSA) - Division of Mental Health and Addiction (DMHA) and the Indiana Department of Health have collaborated to develop a framework for how the State of Indiana will spend the state's 35% appropriation for abatement from national opioid settlements with opioid distributors, manufacturers, and marketers.

 1. Spend the money to save lives